Has Bella Hadid Finally Moved On From The Weeknd?

 She recently revealed during an interview with ELLE magazine that she has insecurities despite being a Victoria’s Secret Angel.
 She said that she thinks that every single girl has insecurities.
 She also told People magazine that her weight fluctuates a lot adding that,

 “Like I want boobs.
-I want my ass back.
+I want my a** back.
 But it’s not my fault.
 My weight fluctuates and so does everybody’s and I think that if people are gonna judge, that’s the worst you can possibly do because everybody is different.”

 Bella Hadid the standout star